 Stage 9: Financial Freedom

 Once you are past stage 7, the rest is the stuff of fairy tales.

-Financial Freedom happens when your stable of Wealth Machine(s) is able to provide more than your annual expenses but also one or two extravagant things that have previously not considered.
+Financial Freedom happens when your stable Wealth Machine(s) can provide more than your annual expenses and one or two extravagant things previously not considered.

-What is life if you slog so hard and not get to enjoy?
+What is life if you slog so hard and do not get to enjoy it?

 When a person reaches financial freedom, he can throw in a few things that they have denied their family for the longest time, be it the premium car that they wanted, or one more holiday for the year.

-The difference here is that these new spending goals weren’t a consideration before this stage of their lives.
+The difference is that these new spending goals weren’t considered before this stage of their lives.